Building Memorable Rivals

 Summoned with Foe Foundry

-Medium Humanoid (Human, Spy)
+Medium Humanoid (Spy)

 AC 12 Initiative +4 (14)